sharduul/chalk/_drafts/2019-10-17-best-way-to-improve-english.md

 This step is so obvious, yet so blatantly ignored.
 You have to get comfortable of getting into uncomfortable situations.

 Grab every opportunity of speaking in front of the audience.
 However big or small.
 Just do it!

+> Don't be afraid to make mistakes.
+Surround yourself in English.

 Talk to a stranger everyday - on bus, in elevator.
 Give presentations in school, office.
 Speak in english at home, with friends.